Always wanted to write or illustrate a children's book? Here's how I did it, and you can too...

 My ‘business partner’ (aka, my BFF) and I set up Little People Publishing, and we publish our books under this name.
 It will simply make you sound more professional when contacting bookstores, libraries, and anywhere else you’d like to distribute your book.
 You can register your business, but you may not need to – see our tips on setting up a company in Singapore.

 Step two: putting the book together

-If you have non-digital illustrations (paintings and drawings), get them professionally scanned and supplied to you as high-resolution jpgs.
-I highly recommend Zo at iZaps. iZaps is a rare find not just for the helpful service, but they have a commercial scanner – turning your beautiful images into quality high-resolution jgps.
+If you have non-digital illustrations (paintings and drawings), get them professionally scanned and supplied to you as high-resolution jpegs.
+I highly recommend Zo at iZaps. iZaps is a rare find not just for the helpful service but they have a commercial scanner – turning your beautiful images into quality high-resolution jpegs.
 The office scanner won’t do your illustrations justice.

-Next combine your jgp images with your text (it’s called a ‘layout’).
+Next, combine your jpeg images with your text (it’s called a ‘layout’).
 At this stage, it’s a good idea to visit your selected printer and talk through book sizes and costs.
 Tip: the number of pages in a book usually goes up in lots of eight, 32 pages being the most common picture book size, which gives you 24 pages for your story.
-‘Self-ended’, simply means the cover is included in your print layout.
+‘Self-ended’ simply means the cover is included in your print layout.

 Step three: ISBN and copyright

 To get your book into stores and libraries (aim for the stars!), you’ll need an IBSN (International Standard Book Number), which The National Library can help you procure.
 An Amazon number (AISN) is an alternative to an ISBN if you’re not planning to sell through stores.